 \vs

-Some authors (e.g. \cite{Liu} \cite{BW}) use the word \ul{\em quantum Teichm\"uller space} as referring to the quotient of disjoint union of all ${\rm Frac}(\mathcal{T}^q_\Delta)$ by the equivalence relation given by the identifications $\Phi^q_{\Delta,\Delta'}$.
-We might also be doing so from time to time, but we do not make a serious use of this word.
+Some authors \cite{BL, BW, Liu} use the term \ul{\em quantum Teichm\"uller space} as referring to the quotient of the disjoint union of all ${\rm Frac}(\mathcal{T}^q_\Delta)$ by the equivalence relation given by the identifications $\Phi^q_{\Delta,\Delta'}$.
+We might also do so from time to time, but we do not make serious use of this term.